 First Community Strike

 If you get a warning for violating the YouTube community guidelines and you don’t address the issue, your channel will receive its first strike.
 If you get a strike, YouTube will put limits on your channel for seven days, during which you can’t:

 - Send viewers from a live stream to a Premiere

 - Send viewers from a Premiere to a live stream

-- Creating or editing Playlists
+- Create or edit Playlists

 Stay on the Right Side of the Rules

 Hopefully you’ll never see a community strike on your account… but it can happen.
 The key is to take the lesson, re-read the YouTube community guidelines, make the appropriate changes, and continue on your content journey unperturbed.